kidonng/sushi/README.md

 ### Development

 -   [android-clt](https://developer.android.com/studio#command-tools) ([`extras` pending](https://github.com/lukesampson/scoop-extras/pull/4237))

+    Prefer this over `extras/android-sdk` as the latter is no longer updating.

 -   [cf-tool](https://github.com/xalanq/cf-tool)
 -   [cpeditor / cpeditor-beta](https://github.com/cpeditor/cpeditor)
 -   [vscode-insiders \* / vscode-insiders-portable](https://code.visualstudio.com/insiders/)

+    Can be updated via Scoop, unlike `extras/vscode-insiders` and `extras/vscode-insiders-portable`

 ### Fonts

 Fonts do **not** need administrator rights to **install**, but they are **needed** to **uninstall**.

 -   [cascadia-code-pl](https://github.com/microsoft/cascadia-code)

+    Powerline version only, which is different from `nerd-fonts/Cascadia-Code`.
+Windows Terminal only bundles normal version.

 -   [jetbrains-mono](https://github.com/JetBrains/JetBrainsMono)

+    Variable format only, which is different from `nerd-fonts/JetBrains-Mono`

 -   [source-han-sans-truetype](https://github.com/be5invis/source-han-sans-ttf)
 -   [source-han-serif-truetype](https://github.com/Pal3love/Source-Han-TrueType)